jowen399/jowen399/README.md

 # Data Analysis Portfolio

-Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
+Repositories containing portfolio of data science projects completed by me for academic and self learning purposes.
 Presented in the form of iPython Notebooks, with written reports added where appropriate.

 # Contents

- **An investigation into a predictive data model to forecast football match outcomes.** : This project combines data from different sources to assess whether it is possible to predict the outcome of a football match using 'Expected Goal' data.
+[**An investigation into a predictive data model to forecast football match outcomes.**](https://github.com/jowen399/Forcasting-Football-Matches "Predicting Football Matches"): This project combines data from different sources to assess whether it is possible to predict the outcome of a football match using 'Expected Goal' data.
  * Skills used:
     * Combining and cleaning datasets from different sources using the Pandas Library
     * Visualising data using MatPlotLib and Seaborn